Skip to content

 Choose the underlying AI model for this task agent.
 Different task agents can run on different models — use a faster, cheaper model for simple lookups and a more capable one for complex reasoning.

 Real-time execution history for this task agent.
-Each log entry shows the inputs sent, the output returned, latency, and whether the run succeeded.
+Each log entry shows the inputs sent, the output returned, the model used, latency, cost, and whether the run succeeded.
+See Analyzing and tuning for how to use it.

 Use the Publish button in the top-right when the task agent is ready.
 The version number increments on each publish.
 Task agents must be Published before the main agent can delegate to them.